 So if you’re looking for the perfect healthy chili recipe this season, we’ve got just what you need.
-This is our favorite recipe for the perfect pot of chili, with a few tips and tricks to help you make this meal your own.
+This is our favorite recipe for the perfect pot of healthy chili recipe with beef — and a few tips and tricks to help you make it your own.

 Below are the steps for creating one of the best pots of chili we’ve come across.
 This unique spin on a classic dish is flavorful, fun, and super simple to make!